aul0612/Shrinkage_Replication/README.md

 # Shrinkage_Replication
-To replicate the simulation results presented in the term paper, run the replication file or the relevant parts only.
+To replicate the simulation results presented in the term paper, run replication_file.r or the relevant parts only.